nalon99/publications/three_bars/README.md

   2. [Three bars reversal with momentum](https://nalon99.github.io/publications/three_bars/setup_3bars_bullish_enhanced_slippage.html)

-The second case (ii) uses the same pattern, and in addition adds a filter signal looking for an underlying "momemtum" of the trend, in order to avoid entering a long position when a downward price movement is occuring.
+The second case (ii) uses the same pattern, and in addition adds a filter signal looking for an underlying "momentum" of the trend, in order to avoid entering a long position when a downward price movement is occurring.
-As many momentum indicators (RSI, MACD, etc.) this creates a lag of the responsiveness of the system, and during sideways period, may be uneffective.
+As many momentum indicators (RSI, MACD, etc.) this creates a lag of the responsiveness of the system, and during sideways period, may be ineffective.

 #### Conclusions
 My view about this pattern is negative at least for the *bearish - sideways* scenario of the SP&500 index.
 Used for an intraday trading system, in particular with a short period (5 minutes) implies negative returns on the long run.
 Using a momentum indicator to filter out bad downward movements can help the overall result, but in a real trading environment with a slippage and commissions it's not enough.